Buying a home off the plan

 Ask sales staff what heating or cooling is being used to keep the display home comfortable before or during your visit.

 Think carefully about what you really need.
 It’s tempting to want more area for your money but bigger isn’t always better.
 You’ll have less garden space and more house to heat, cool, light, clean and furnish — and more costs now and into the future.
 Good design that doesn’t waste space feels great to live in and holds its value better.

 Orientation and size

 If you have already chosen your site, check that the home fits on your block with workable orientation.
-Good orientation is usually free and delivers superior thermal comfort and a higher Nationwide House Energy Rating Scheme (NatHERS) star rating at lower construction and operating costs.
+Good orientation is usually free and delivers superior thermal comfort and a higher NatHERS star rating at lower construction and operating costs.
 Negotiate alternative options with sales staff until you are satisfied you have a workable solution.
 Have the solution verified by a building sustainability assessor before signing a contract (see Orientation; Design for climate).

 Stars and size